Property Ownership Options

 However, changes in the law since 2002 mean that a surviving married spouse is entitled to, at least, life use of the marital home.

-Nevertheless, a surviving non-married partner does not have the right of life-long occupation, so it is a good ownership structure for those who buy property in France outside of a married relationship, as it secures the future of the surviving partner.
+Nevertheless, a surviving non-married partner does not have the right of life-long occupation, so it is a good ownership structure for those who buy property in France outside of a married relationship, as it secures the future of the surviving spouse.

 The problem with tontine is that, where there are children by a previous relationship, it disenfranchises one side of the family.